 A campus visit is a fantastic opportunity to find out things about a college that you just can’t get from the website or other informational materials.
 It gives you a solid, real sense of the college, and some understanding of what everyday life there as a student will be like.
+However, you can be easily overwhelmed by all the excitement during a college visit and forget what you’re looking for!
+Here’s a handy list to help you out.

 To make the most of your college visit, you need to ask the right questions.
 While the specifics vary from case to case, depending on your interests and priorities, there are some general categories that you should (and shouldn’t!) ask of specific people.